Agriculture and Tourist-Oriented Directional Signage Programs

 Step One: Fill out a pre-approval application that will be submitted to either SCPRT or the South Carolina Department of Agriculture, depending on the type of signage requested.

-To apply for directional signs, please complete and sumbit the TODS application.
+To apply for directional signs, please complete and sumbit the TODS application by April 30, 2014.
 Tourism-Oriented Facility Applications should be submitted to SCPRT.
 Agritourism-Oriented Facility applications should be mailed to the South Carolina Department of Agriculture.
 Both addresses can be found on page five of the application.
 The oversight committee will meet semi-annually, once in January and once in July, to review the applications.

 Step Two: If your business meets the qualification requirements, the applicable department will provide a written certification that will need to be included with your official application to SCDOT.
 You will then need to fill out the program application available on the SCDOT website, www.scdot.org.